 Every generation that I have known in my family, there is always someone who is a huge fan of potatoes.
 Indian winters are dull without the aroma of fresh Methi leaves.
 In a large family setup, ladies of the house sit together and sort the green leaves of Methi, Saag, Palak and Bathua and keep them wrapped separately in a dry newspaper to use in the upcoming week.

-Aloo Methi Subji, made using aloo and fresh methi leaves (also called fenugreek), is a flavorful side Indian dish that is rich in fiber and iron.
-A simple heeng Jeera tempering is made to aloo methi along with easily available spices like haldi and red chilli powder.
+Aloo Methi Subji, made using aloo and fresh methi leaves (also called fenugreek), is a flavorful Indian curry dish that is made in winter.

 An amazing observation made here is that the time to sort leaves is much more than cooking it.
 The time is totally worth it.